Long Beach Search & Rescue

-The Unit is comprised of approximately 100 young adults between the ages of 15 and 21, senior staff instructors and adult advisors (police officers and firefighters).
-Unit members are on call 24 hours a day and volunteer thousands of hours each year in support of our police and fire departments.
+The Unit is comprised of approximately 84 young adults between the ages of 15 and 21, senior staff instructors, and adult advisors (police officers and firefighters).
+Unit members are on-call 24 hours a day and volunteer thousands of hours each year in support of our police and fire departments.

-The organization is made up of all volunteers - No one is paid.
-Long Beach Search & Rescue has trained over 1,220 young men and women.
-Several hundred of these young volunteers have gone onto become professionals - police officers, firefighters, & paramedics.
+The organization is made up of all volunteers – no one is paid.
+Long Beach Search & Rescue has trained over 1,250 young men and women.
+Several hundred of these young volunteers have gone onto become professional police officers, firefighters, and paramedics.

 The recruitment for new members happens only once a year – on the first Tuesday night following a Saturday in October.
-The next recruitment night is Tuesday, October 5, 2021, it is an orientation meeting for interested youth and their parents, and applications are distributed for new membership.
+The next recruitment night is Tuesday, October 4, 2022.
+It is an orientation meeting for interested youth and their parents, and applications for membership are distributed.
 Usually, there are 60 to 120 youth interested each year.

 After they graduate from the Recruit Academy, weekly training includes firearm safety, vehicle extrication, ladder and hose operations, helicopter operations, Basic Life Support, rope rescue systems, and hazardous materials awareness.

 Besides weekly training sessions, the members respond to emergency incidents at the request of the Long Beach Police and Fire Departments.

 They assist the Fire Department at 2nd Alarm and greater fire incidents, at hazardous materials incidents, at aircraft accidents, and natural disasters, such as during severe wind and rain storms and flooding from high tides.